Video hosted by Apple at devstreaming-cdn.apple.com

 Let's talk more about registration.
 To register your service, you'll need to provide your service name, a public sign-in key that you create to verify the service on devices, a static URL to retrieve an icon for your service from iOS devices in the home, and a list of bundle IDs of apps which are using the service.
 This information will be used to create a development profile you can install on your test and development devices.
 Only devices with a profile will be able to test your service.

 Open the profile on an iOS device.
 Select HomePod as the device type to install.
-Tap "Install" Enter your passcode Consent to the agreements Tap "Install" to complete installation You can then choose which HomePod in your test home to install the profile to.
+Tap Install, enter your passcode, consent to the agreements, and then tap Install to complete installation.
+You can then choose which HomePod in your test home to install the profile to.
 That's it.
 You'll need to set up your iOS devices for testing and development as well.

-Choose to install it on your iOS device and follow the typical flow for accepting and installing profiles in Settings.
+you'll need to be using a developer beta on your iOS device.
+Usually, you want the version that was released at the same time as tvOS, but check with Apple for the latest recommended version.
+Like the HomePod, you'll need to install your developer profile.
+Tap on the mobile config bundle in an e-mail or iMessage attachment.
+Choose to install it on your iOS device and follow the typical flow for accepting and installing profiles in settings.
 It's a good idea to check that your iOS device and your HomePod devices are running the expected releases at this point.
 You can repeat the setup for any test devices you may need.
 They can be iPhone or iPad devices.

 Now, when media is playing from your service, let's consider what happens when I tell Siri, "Add this to my library."
 The add media intent handling flow starts with resolving media items as before, except now that Siri knows what's currently playing from your service, an identifier for the currently playing content is also part of the media search parameters.

-Up to this point, intent handling should have been super familiar if you've implemented SiriKit Media Inteints on iOS previously.
+Up to this point, intent handling should have been super familiar if you've implemented SiriKit media intents on iOS previously.
 Applying media from your cloud service is the driving feature of cloud extension, and in this part, I'll provide you the concepts and specifics to implement media queues in the cloud.

-On-demand music requests can resolve to a single album or other collection like a playlist and be constrained to a finite cue.
-And live streaming content will often have a single content item which forms a minimal cue response that has one piece of content referencing the live stream source.
+On-demand music requests can resolve to a single album or other collection like a playlist and be constrained to a finite queue.
+And live streaming content will often have a single content item which forms a minimal queue response that has one piece of content referencing the live stream source.

 Content items in a queue can be described with an identifier, a URL, and various descriptive attributes like the name of the content, the artist, and so on.
 Content selection can take any number of algorithmic forms in your service, from a rigid album track order to a completely dynamic selection.